-- Create a business plan for your future career, when and how to start one or what you need to do in order to get started working for yourself (business).
+- Create a business plan for your future career, when and how to start one, or what you need to do in order to get started working for yourself (business).

-This will also include creating an actionable strategy for each of these things: time management, dieting/weight loss/health & wellness, travel and others as well!
+This will also include creating an actionable strategy for each of these things: time management, dieting/weight loss/health & wellness, travel, and others as well!

 Determine Your Desired Degree Level

 Once you’ve determined what your desired degree level is, it’s time to plan out the costs.
-This includes tuition and fees, room & board (if applicable), books & supplies, transportation costs (if necessary), miscellaneous expenses such as travel and entertainment expenses that don’t fall into any other category.
+This includes tuition and fees, room & board (if applicable), books & supplies, transportation costs (if necessary), and miscellaneous expenses such as travel and entertainment expenses that don’t fall into any other category.

 Almost all schools have an online cost estimator tool that will help you find these values for yourself so that you can make accurate budgeting estimates!

 The cost of each school will vary depending on whether or not they’re public or private institutions.
-A lot of people assume that private schools are more expensive than public ones because they assume students from higher income households must go there due to their financial situation but keep in mind most if not all scholarships are available at both types of institutions so don’t let price dictate which school should be chosen instead use it as one factor among many when comparing them!
+A lot of people assume that private schools are more expensive than public ones because they assume students from higher-income households must go there due to their financial situation but keep in mind most if not all scholarships are available at both types of institutions so don’t let price dictate which school should be chosen instead use it as one factor among many when comparing them!